Roweski/BaseTune/README.md

 > GET /deviceManagement/configurationPolicies/{id}?$expand=settings
 > ```

+Once the policies and their settings are successfully retrieved, Basetune caches this data locally to prevent redundant API calls when comparing the selected policies.

 The `settingDefinitionId` is a technical identifier that corresponds to the human-readable friendly name shown in the Intune UI.
 Instead of fetching the `$expand=settings,settingDefinitions` values per policy, Basetune downloads all setting definitions in a single call to a JSON file.
 These are reused for all subsequent comparisons to minimize API overhead and enable **offline** comparisons without requiring an active connection.

 > ```